 - Drop the dough by heaping tablespoons onto the lined baking sheet, then use your fingers to flatten the cookies.

 - Bake at 350 F for 10-12 minutes, until the cookies are lightly golden around the edges.
-I prefer mine baked for 10 minutes, so that they are crisp around the edges, but still nice and soft in the center, but they will firm up more the longer you bake them.
 Allow the cookies to cool on the baking sheet for 10 minutes, then transfer them to a wire rack to cool completely.

-- These cookies will soften if stored in an airtight container at room temperature, so I recommend storing them in the fridge or freezer for best texture and shelf life.
+- These cookies will soften if stored in an airtight container at room temperature, so it is recommended to store them in the fridge or freezer for best texture and shelf life.
 Or, you can store them on a plate (uncovered) at room temperature for up to 3 days.

 Related Content: Urinary Tract Infections During Pregnancy: What You Need To Know

 Having urinary tract infections is never a good experience, but during pregnancy, it can be a particularly uncomfortable and unhealthy experience.
 During pregnancy, this can be slightly harder to diagnose and treat because the body changes so much.